open-ephys/gui-docs/source/User-Manual/Plugins/Event-Translator.rst

 Recommended signal chain
 =========================

 The Event Translator plugin only works if it has multiple data streams passing through it.
-This can happen when using a source plugin that generates multiple streams on its own (such as :ref`neuropixelspxi`), or when using a :ref:`merger` with multiple source nodes.
+This can happen when using a source plugin that generates multiple streams on its own (such as :ref:`neuropixelspxi`), or when using a :ref:`merger` with multiple source nodes.

 All incoming streams *must* share a digital input, with relatively slow (~1 Hz or less) TTL events at regular or random intervals.
 This shared hardware input makes it possible to determine the exact offset and scaling of each source's sample clock relative to the "main" data stream.